The Garden of Psalm 119

 We cannot reach salvation.
 Salvation reaches for us—and His arm is not too short.

 We pray, today, along with a section of Psalm 119, a prayer for those in need of salvation.
 It is a prayer for those suffering oppression, injustice, and persecution.
-We pray on behalf of those suffering worldwide, but we remember with special focus those inside our own borders who are suffering now the sting of unjust treatment and the careless disregard of the powerful.
+We pray on behalf of those inside or outside our borders who suffer the sting of unjust treatment and the careless disregard of the powerful.
 May God move on their behalf and may he do it through us.

 For Salvation